← Back to Grammar

 Step 1: Meet Your Spanish Subject Pronouns

-Here are all the subject pronouns you need to know in Spanish:
+Here are all the subject pronouns you need to know, organised by grammatical person:

 yo